beratzorlu/Craftworks/README.md

 - Text: Frank Rurl Libre (Light 300)
     ![Frank Rurl Libre](docs/frank_ruhl_libre.png)

-However, while this list provided an consistent aesthetic for the website, there have been situations where some of the font types were used outside of their determined purpose.
-For example, using Lora and Josefin Slab interchangibly at times for purposes of cohesion.
+However, while this list provided a consistent aesthetic for the website, there have been situations where some of the font types were used outside of their determined purpose.
+For example, using Lora and Josefin Slab interchangeably at times for purposes of cohesion.

 ---

 ### Images

 The overall imagery present on the website consists of pictures that have at least a minor connection with the theme of woodworks.
 Conveying a welcoming and organized visual language was the main approach towards deciding what images to choose specifically.
-However, at the same time as this idea, it was equally important to ensure that the pictures displayed the physical actions associated with craftsmanship while also displaying a positive outlooks towards similar labour.
+However, at the same time as this idea, it was equally important to ensure that the pictures displayed the physical actions associated with craftsmanship while also displaying a positive outlook towards similar labour.
 This is most apparent in the hero images sections.

-[Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/) were the platforms that this project resourced its image files from.
+[Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/) were the platforms that this project resourced its image files.

 ---

 ## Website Features

-The design considerations that impacted the envisioned fatures were mainly structured around convential website design.
+The design considerations that impacted the envisioned features were mainly structured around conventional website design.
 While there were more features planned in the initial stages of the project, some were not entertained to the benefit of serving the needs referenced in the [User Stories](#user-stories) section.
 Thus, it was important to focus on a minimum viable project rather than prioritizing the implementation of further features for the sake of it.
 This would only bloat the website without adding much value to the user experience overall.

 ### Shared Elements